-Do I need daily supplies like plates, utensils, glasses?
+Do I need daily supplies like plates, utensils, and glasses?
 How many sets do I need?

-Do I need wine glasses, beer mugs, coffee mugs?
-How much do I really need?
-Will I have company that I would need more than two of each of these type of items?
+Do I need wine glasses, beer mugs, or coffee mugs?
+How much do I need?
+Will I have visitors where I would need more than two of each of these types of items?

 Do I like to bake more than cook?
 How many cooking supplies do I need?

 How many cutting boards should I have?
-Which knives do I really need?
+Which knives do I need?

 Are there any small tools, like can openers and bottle openers, that I may need in the kitchen for daily use?

-While the majority of the registry gift items are from the kitchen, there are other items in the rest of the home that you may want to add to this list.
+While most of the registry gift items are from the kitchen, there are other items in the rest of the home that you may want to add to this list.
 But, before you do this, answer these questions.